-Fast learning is best achieved through careful definition of the knowledge, abilities, and behaviours that are necessary.
+Fast learning is best achieved through careful definition of the necessary knowledge, abilities, and behaviours.

 If people have a model that clearly describes what constitutes competence in a desired skill, role or discipline then fast learning ensues.